Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 The nice thing is that you don't have to know almost anything about ASTs, most of it is abstracted away from the pattern editor.
 Instead, patterns mostly look like the language that is beeing searched with some additional options for matching bits of code.
 The most important ones to understand are:
--`$NAME` which matches (and stores) a single identifier/value, called a metavariable
+- `$NAME` which matches (and stores) a single identifier/value, called a metavariable
 - `...` which is basically saying "I don't care what is here"

 <iframe title="Semgrep example no prints" src="https://semgrep.dev/embed/editor?snippet=ievans:print-to-logger" width="100%" height="432px" frameborder="0"></iframe>